mdeliw/md/JavaConcurrency.md

 }
 ```

-### Chaining CompletableFutures - Non-blocking
+### Chaining CompletableFutures

 - *getMovieList()* returns a CompletableFuture.
 This is the first CompletableFuture in the chain and created with a *supplyAsync()*

--  The next step is selecting a particular movie from the list retrieved, *thenCompose()* indicates that we want to execute another CompletableFuture and get its completion result
+-  Next step is selecting a particular movie from the list retrieved, *thenCompose()* indicates that we want to execute another CompletableFuture and get its completion result

-- Once the movie is selected, we now select seats by chaining each of the asynchronous tasks through *thenCompose()*
+- Once the movie is selected,  select seats by chaining each of the asynchronous tasks through *thenCompose()*

--  Before calculating the total price of the tickets, apply any promotional code through *applyPromoCode()*.
+-  Before calculating the total price of the tickets, apply promotional code through *applyPromoCode()*.
 Notice *applyPromoCode()* passed to the *thenApply()* does not return a Completable future.
 This task is synchronous and returns an object instead.
 If this task were to return a CompletableFuture, the result of *thenApply()* would be a nested CompletableFuture — < CompletableFuture<CompleteableFuture>>

   >  This is an important difference between *thenApply()* and *thenCompose()* where the latter returns a flattened result, synonymous to the difference between a *map()* and *flatMap()*